Mufabo/robustsp/README.md

 # robustsp

-This document contains the functions that are currently available in the RobustSP toolbox: a Matlab toolbox for robust signal processing [[1]](https://github.com/RobustSP/toolbox) in Python.
+This package contains the functions that are currently available in the RobustSP toolbox: a Matlab toolbox for robust signal processing [[1]](https://github.com/RobustSP/toolbox) in Python.
 The toolbox can be freely used for non-commercial use only.
 Please make appropriate references to the book:

 Zoubir, A. M., Koivunen, V., Ollila, E., and Muma, M. Robust Statistics for Signal Processing Cambridge University Press, 2018.